LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

 ## Branching Logic Highlights

 - Pricing logic branches on membership level when adding items to the cart.
+- Each member may purchase a maximum of two tickets per event.
+Quantities in the cart plus past purchases are checked during the `tta_add_to_cart` AJAX request.
 - Checkout can branch if inventory changes mid-process, redirecting back to the cart with a notice.
 - Payment failure stops checkout and displays the returned error.
 - Successful completion empties the cart and fires hooks for additional actions (e.g., ticket emails).